A Proof of the CSP Dichotomy Conjecture: The Remaining Definitions

-A relation $\rho\in R_{A}^{h}$ is called \emph{essential} if it cannot be represented as a conjunction of relations with smaller arities.
-It is easy to see that any relation $\rho$ can be represented as a conjunction of essential relations.
+A relation $\rho\subseteq A_{1}\times\dots\times A_{n}$ is called \emph{essential} if it cannot be represented as a conjunction of relations with smaller arities.
+It is easy to see that any relation $\rho$ can be represented as a conjunction of essential relations that are projections of $\rho$ on some sets of variables (See Lemma 4.2 in \cite{MinimalClones}).